Navid200/xDrip/docs/Nightscout/Status.md

 ## Google Cloud Nightscout Status
 [Google Cloud Nightscout](./GoogleCloud.md) >> Status page

-Choose Status from the [menu](./Menu.md).
-You will see a page showing details about your machine and what's on it.
+Avoid shrinking the SSH window too much, as the menus may not function properly.
+From the [menu](./Menu.md), select Status.
+A page will appear showing details about your machine and its configuration.
 ![](./images/Status.png)
-The content can be useful when troubleshooting your Nightscout.
+This information can be helpful when troubleshooting your Nightscout setup.
 <br/>

-If your status page contains red items, use [this](./StatusKey.md) to see what they mean and how to address them.
+If the status page displays any red items, refer to the [Status Key](./StatusKey.md) to understand their meaning and how to resolve them.